-Before a new pupil joins the school, particularly when this happens in-year, the pupil's class teacher and the DSL will implement a strategy to prevent bullying from happening - this will include the new pupil being given a named Buddy.
+Before a new pupil joins the school, particularly when this happens in-year, the pupil's class teacher and the DSL will implement a strategy to prevent bullying from happening - this will include offering an opportunity for the child and family to visit the school prior to admission, finding out about any existing positive or negative relationships in the school and liaising with the child's prior setting.
 Where a new pupil is deemed vulnerable, this strategy may involve further observation or intervention on the part of the DSL.